Indian rupee: History

-The Gupta Empire produced large numbers of silver coins clearly influenced by those of the earlier Western Satraps by Chandragupta II.
-The silver Rūpaka (रूपक) coins were weighed approximately 20 ratis (2.2678g).
+The Gupta Empire under Chandragupta II produced large numbers of silver coins clearly influenced by those of the earlier Western Satraps.
+The silver Rūpaka (रूपक) coins weighed approximately 20 rattis (2.2678g).

-In the intermediate times there was no fixed monetary system as reported by the Da Tang Xi Yu Ji.
+In the intermediate times following the Guptas, there appears to have been no fixed monetary system of coinage as reported in the travelogue Da Tang Xi Yu Ji.

 During his five-year rule from 1540 to 1545, Sultan Sher Shah Suri issued a coin of silver, weighing 178 grains (or 11.53 grams), which was also termed the rupiya.
 During Babur's time, the brass to silver exchange ratio was roughly 50:2.
-The silver coin remained in use during the Mughal period, Maratha era as well as in British India.
-Among the earliest issues of paper rupees include; the Bank of Hindustan (1770–1832), the General Bank of Bengal and Bihar (1773–1775, established by Warren Hastings), and the Bengal Bank (1784–91).
+The silver coin remained in use during the Mughal period, the Maratha era as well as in British India.
+Some of the earliest issuers of paper rupees include the Bank of Hindustan (1770–1832), the General Bank of Bengal and Bihar (1773–1775, established by Warren Hastings), and the Bengal Bank (1784–91).

 1800s

 Historically, the rupee was a silver coin.
 This had severe consequences in the nineteenth century when the strongest economies in the world were on the gold standard (that is, paper linked to gold).
-The discovery of large quantities of silver in the United States and several European colonies caused the panic of 1873 which resulted in a decline in the value of silver relative to gold, devaluing India's standard currency.
-This event was known as "the fall of the rupee."
-In Britain the Long Depression resulted in bankruptcies, escalating unemployment, a halt in public works, and a major trade slump that lasted until 1897.
+The discovery of large quantities of silver in the United States and several European colonies caused the panic of 1873 which resulted in a decline in the value of silver relative to gold, devaluing India's standard currency, an event known as "the fall of the rupee".
+Following the panic, the world descended into a 'Long Depression', which resulted in bankruptcies, escalating unemployment, a halt in public works, and a major trade slump that lasted until 1897.

 India was unaffected by the imperial order-in-council of 1825, which attempted to introduce British sterling coinage to the British colonies.
 India, at that time, was controlled by the British East India Company.
 The silver rupee coin continued as the currency of India through the British Raj and beyond.
 In 1835, British India adopted a mono-metallic silver standard based on the rupee coin; this decision was influenced by a letter written by Lord Liverpool in 1805 extolling the virtues of mono-metallism.

-Following the First war of Independence in 1857, the British government took direct control of India.
+Following the Sepoy Rebellion in 1857, the British government took direct control of India.
 From 1851, gold sovereigns were produced en masse at the Royal Mint in Sydney.
 In an 1864 attempt to make the British gold sovereign the "imperial coin", the treasuries in Bombay and Calcutta were instructed to receive (but not to issue) gold sovereigns; therefore, these gold sovereigns never left the vaults.
-As the British government gave up hope of replacing the rupee in India with the pound sterling, it realised for the same reason it could not replace the silver dollar in the Straits Settlements with the Indian rupee (as the British East India Company had desired).
+As the British government gave up hope of replacing the rupee in India with the pound sterling, a conclusion was reached that it could not replace the silver dollar in the Straits Settlements with the Indian rupee (as the British East India Company had desired).
 Since the silver crisis of 1873, several nations switched over to a gold exchange standard (wherein silver or banknotes circulate locally but with a fixed gold value for export purposes), including India in the 1890s.